clayallsopp/formotion/README.md

 `form#submit` just triggers `form#on_submit`.

+### Persistence

+By setting the `Formotion::Form`'s `persist` property to true, your form values are automatically persisted across application loads, making it ideal for application settings configurable by your user.
+No save buttons needed.
+*** This currently does not work for subforms ***

+Calling the `Formotion::Form`'s clear_settings method will clear out your stored form values, and return you to your defaults.

+View the [Persistence Example](./examples/Persistence) to see it in action.

 ## Forking

 Feel free to fork and submit pull requests!
 And if you end up using Formotion in your app, I'd love to hear about your experience.